silentzco/eileen200/content/collections/articles/iv-hydration.md

     content:
       -
         type: text
-        text: 'During an intense workout your body is being pushed physically, often sweating out fluids and using your body''s energy reserves.
-IV hydration aids to replenish and revive your muscles, and a faster recovery time.'
+        text: "During an intense workout your body is being pushed physically, often sweating out fluids and using your body's energy reserves.
+IV hydration aids to replenish and revive your muscles, and a faster recovery time."
   -
     type: paragraph
     content: